-In addition to the requirements of the adopted Chelmsford Local Plan, development proposals must demonstrate how the proposal reflects the character and setting of Broomfield and the locality within which the site is located.
+In addition to the requirements of the adopted Chelmsford Local Plan, development proposals should demonstrate how the proposal reflects the character and setting of Broomfield and the locality within which the site is located.

-All planning applications should, as appropriate to the proposal, demonstrate how they take account of the Broomfield Neighbourhood Plan Design Guidelines (April 2020) and, as part of the Design and Access Statement submitted with the planning application, satisfy the requirements of the Development Design Checklist in Appendix 2 of this Plan.
+As appropriate to their scale, nature, and location, development proposals should demonstrate how they have regard to the Essex Design Guide and the Broomfield Neighbourhood Plan Design Guidelines (April 2020) and the requirements of the Development Design Checklist in Appendix 2 of this Plan.